firatkiral/controldb/README.md

 The super fast in-memory javascript document oriented database.

 This is a fork of [LokiJS](https://github.com/techfort/LokiJS).
 The goal is to make the API more consistent and easier to use.

-Adapts chainable methods to the Collection class itself and adds some other new methods.
-Changes some default behaviors.
+- Chainable methods added to the Collection class like find, where, update, remove, etc.
+- Some default behaviors changed like cloning objects on insert and update as default.
+- Schema validation added to define a schema for a collection and validate documents on insert and update.

 ## Overview